 The AGC Black Box Business Continuity Plan

-preparing for these situations in order to remain operational and continue to serve our valuable clients around the world.
+to planning and preparing for these situations in order to remain operational and continue to serve our valuable clients around the world.

 - Assess the financial and operational impact of the disruption